joehahn/hivemind/README.md

 learn to direct all bees to the most productive top_k=5 fields during turns having 'nominal' weather.

-Keep in mind that the most productive fields changes with weather, and the following shows that the trained hivemind did indeed learn to send its bees to the top_k=5 of the lower-one-third fields when the weather is 'stormy' (blue curve), and to the top_k=5 members of the
+Also keep in mind that the most productive field changes with weather, and the following shows that the trained hivemind did indeed learn to send its bees to the top_k=5 of the lower-one-third fields when the weather is 'stormy' (blue curve), and to the top_k=5 members of the